 What happens when someone under the age of 18 is charged with a crime?

-A youth who is charged with committing a crime, with habitual truancy, or with incorrigibility, comes within the jurisdiction of the juvenile delinquency court.
-After a youth is arrested, the youth may be released to a parent and cited into court at some future date or transported to a juvenile hall.
-The police then submit their reports to the District Attorney’s Office or the Probation Department depending on the crime.
-If the District Attorney’s Office decides to charge the youth with a crime, the matter is set for arraignment in juvenile court.
+A youth who is charged with committing a crime, with habitual truancy, or with incorrigibility (repeated disruptive behavior, such as running away from home), comes under the jurisdiction of the juvenile delinquency court.
+After a youth is arrested, the police may release the youth to a parent and issue a citation to return to court at a future date, or the police may transport the youth to juvenile hall.
+The police then submit a report of the incident to the District Attorney’s Office or the Probation Department for informal diversion depending on the crime.
+If the District Attorney’s Office decides to charge the youth with a crime, then a delinquency petition is filed, and the matter is set for arraignment in juvenile court.

-At the arraignment an attorney is appointed to represent the youth.
-Usually the court will also order the probation department to prepare a report which details the youth’s history at home and at school and will help determine whether court intervention in the youth’s life is necessary.
-The court will usually set a next court date, a pretrial or pre plea hearing.
-If the matter is not resolved at the next court date, the case is usually calendared for adjudication, the equivalent of a bench trial.
-Youths are not entitled to a jury trial for matters handled in juvenile delinquency court.
+At the arraignment, an attorney is appointed to represent the youth.
+The court will order the probation department to prepare a report which details the youth’s alleged crime, the youth’s history at home and at school, and makes a recommendation on what level of supervision the court should impose.
+The court will set the next court date, a pretrial or pre plea hearing.
+If the matter is not resolved at the next court date, the case is set for adjudication–a trial by the bench officer.
+There are no jury trials in juvenile court.

 If the charges are admitted or found true at adjudication, a disposition hearing is held.
-At the disposition hearing, the bench officer decides what must be done to rehabilitate the youth.
-The bench officer could order that the youth complete informal probation, be returned home on probation, be sent to a group home, be sent to a county-run juvenile camp, or in extreme cases, be sent to the Department of Juvenile Justice.
-In all juvenile cases, the bench officer tries to consider the unique needs of the child and find ways to turn his or her life around before it is too late.
+At the disposition hearing, the court decides what level of supervision to impose.
+The court could order that the youth be supervised informally, be returned home on probation, be sent to a group home, be sent to a county-run juvenile camp for a commitment of less than a year, or in extreme cases, be sent to the Department of Juvenile Justice for a commitment that can last until age 25.

 Throughout the proceedings, a youth is represented by a lawyer appointed by the court.
 This lawyer is usually a public defender.
-As in the adult court, if there is a conflict of interest between the youth and some other youth or an adult, which makes it improper for the Public Defender to represent the youth, the court will appoint other counsel.
-If the youth is represented by a Deputy Public Defender, that attorney will have the benefit of the input of psychiatric social workers employed by the Office of the Public Defender to assist the attorney in presenting treatment plans to the court its consideration.
+As in adult criminal court, if there is a conflict of interest between the youth and some other youth or adult which makes it improper for the Public Defender to represent the youth, the court will appoint other counsel.
+If the youth is represented by a Deputy Public Defender, that attorney will have the benefit of the input of resource attorneys and psychiatric social workers employed by the Public Defender to assist the attorney in presenting treatment plans to the court.

 Emancipation: A person under 18 years is an emancipated youth if any of the following conditions is satisfied:

-A youth may petition the superior court of the county in which the youth resides for a declaration of emancipation if the youth (1) is at least 14 years of age, (2) willing lives apart from his or her parents or guardian with their consent or acquiescence, and (3) is managing his or her own financial affairs, (4) with a source of income that is not derived from any criminal activity.
-(Family Code § 7120).
-An emancipated minor shall be considered an adult for a number of different purposes.
-(See Family Code § 7050.)
-The legislature has commanded that proceedings to emancipate should be as simple and inexpensive as possible.
-Clerks of the superior courts are required to have forms suitable for use by youths acting as their own counsel.
-(Family Code § 7110.)
+A youth may petition the court of the county in which the youth resides for a declaration of emancipation if the youth (1) is at least 14 years of age, (2) willingly lives apart from their parents or guardian with their consent or acquiescence, and (3) is managing their own financial affairs, (4) with a source of income that is not derived from any criminal activity.
+(Family Code § 7120) An emancipated minor shall be considered an adult for many purposes, such as signing contracts, giving medical consent, and enrolling in school.
+(Family Code § 7050) The California Courts website has a How-to Guide for emancipation.